Douane/Douane/README.md

 The application is composed of multiple parts written in different programming languages.

+#### Architecture

+This project is divided in multiple peaces in order to get it very flexible.
+In the following sections, the Git repository of the described part is available in the last line.

 #### Linux kernel module

 The [Linux Kernel Module](https://en.wikipedia.org/wiki/Loadable_kernel_module) is the heart of Douane as it will catch outgoing network packets and find owning application.